paulstansifer/unseemly/core_language_basics.md

+The Unseemly core language is not intended to be ergonomic, but to support the bare minimum of an algebraic type system and a procedural macro system.

+## Low-level structure
 The Unseemly tokenizer is very simple.
 Tokens are only separated by whitespace and the *inside edges* of `([{}])`.
 Furthermore, groupers are named.
 Thus `[]`, `.[ ].`, `hi[ ]hi` are all legal,